 On this epic journey we will visit three dynamic countries.
 We begin in Vietnam, a country still healing from its past.
 Here we’ll see cultural wonders, awe-inspiring landscapes, and learn about the “American War” as we visit Saigon, Hanoi, and the countryside.
 In Cambodia we’ll explore Phnom Penh and the enchanting site of Angkor Wat.
 We’ll end in Laos at the ancient city of Luang Prabang, filled with Buddhist temples and pagodas.

 Throughout our journey we will attend numerous exclusive meetings and discussions with fascinating individuals including artists, historians, media and literary figures, a former American G.I., human rights workers, and many more, who will give insight into past and present challenges each country faces.

 Join us on a new 13-night immersive experience that provides a true inside look at this fascinating and complex region.

-– Participate in a pre-departure discussion with former Nation foreign editor and longtime contributor George Black about Vietnam’s history and politics.
+– Participate in a pre-departure discussion with long-time Nation contributor George Black about SE Asian history and politics.

 100% of the proceeds from our travel programs support The Nation’s journalism.